There's No 'Convenient Structure To Life,' Says Allie Brosh

 On learning how to become friends with yourself

-This story was produced for radio by Elena Burnett and Christopher Intagliata, and adapted for the Web by Petra Mayer.
+This story was produced for radio by Elena Burnett and Christopher Intagliata and was adapted for the Web by Petra Mayer.